Modular Homes Today

 Very satisfied with our Scotbilt homes.
 Remember to also make sure your dealer is good, check him out first, it matters.

 I purchase a sandpiper home on my land Junes of 08.
-I have had so many problem where I tell my husband we should let them have this house and find another one.
+I have had so many problems where I tell my husband we should let them have this house and find another one.
 We have had them to come out and fix our roof.
 Our floors make noise and they just tell us it is just the shift in the ground.
-I know dorn well every time it rain the floor do not need to make noise.
+I know darn well every time it rains the floor does not need to make noise.
 We have family that lives in a manufactured home and has not had any problems for years.
-It has been a year and we have to many problems.
+It has been a year and we have too many problems.
 Around our door seals they are cracked.
 We have gaps between the walls and the carpet.
 They tell us it is just the way it is made.
 I wish we would have considered another home before we bought this one.
 Our house is made of straw.
 I would not recommend anyone to purchase these homes.

-I have been looking online I saw a scotbuilt home I knocked on there door and talked to the owners they loved it.
-Thy bought it in 2004 never had a issue.
+I have been looking online I saw a scotbuilt home I knocked on their door and talked to the owners they loved it.
+They bought it in 2004 never had an issue.
 I am buying one now!

 Bought a ScotBilt home and paid a premium for upgraded cabinets.
 ScotBilt damaged cabinets and were to replace them.
 Then decided to stain over them, which did not match the factory stain.
 Then decided to cancel their contract with the factory and purchase oversees stating then they wouldn't replace our cabinets.
 This was all done under warranty.
 ScotBilt service - rip off.
 She's the service "supervisor" and she'll lie to your face.